omega-gg/tevo/README.md

 ## Download

-Get the application on our [release page] (https://github.com/omega-gg/tevo/releases)
+Get the application on our [release page](https://github.com/omega-gg/tevo/releases).

 ## Usage